JohnWeightman/Project-TAS-Infinite/README.md

 # ISTALRI SKOLIR PRODUCTIONS

-# Text-Adventure-Enviroment
+# Text-Adventure-Shell

-This is a work in process text adventure environment that has all the mechanics of the game already built, the developer will only neeed to integrate a story of their own into it.
+This is a work in process text adventure game that people will be able to play custom campagins of.
+Campaigns can be made using the 'TAS
+Campaign Creator' tool.